Intuitive Fasting with Dr. Will Cole [Episode #561]

 Why the focus on inflammation

 Kimberly: I have your new book here in front of me.
 I wonder how you even got into focusing on inflammation in the first place.
-Does it have [inaudible] being with your patients or the society?
+Does it have

 Will Cole: Yeah, I started one of the first functional medicine telehealth centers over a decade ago.
 I’ve been consulting people via webcam, 50 plus hours a week.
 You see so many different manifestations of chronic inflammation.
 The concept of inflammation is something that I see on an hourly basis.